jonkarrer/myTeam/README.md

-# Frontend Mentor - myteam website solution
+# Frontend Mentor - myteam

 This is a solution to the [myteam website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/myteam-multipage-website-mxlEauvW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.